extrange/personal-blog/docs/blog-posts/2022-10-28-nutrition-and-health.md

 However, boiling is much faster, especially with a pressure cooker.
 To compensate for the loss, you can drink the water the vegetables are cooked in (especially so with a pressure cooker, where much less water is used than with boiling).

-Soaking beans beforehand also reduces [lectins][lectins], an antinutrient which interferes with the absorption of minerals.
+Soaking beans beforehand can reduce the amount of [lectins][lectins], an antinutrient which interferes with the absorption of minerals.
+However, it turns out [soaking beans isn't really necessary][soaking-beans] when it comes to flatulence, taste or nutrition (in fact, unsoaked beans taste better).

 Of note: food in contact with the water in the pressure cooker appears to cook faster, than food simply exposed to the steam.